-During the three months ended June 30, 2010, we recorded a tax expense of \$1.9 million.
+During the three months ended September 30, 2010, we recorded a tax expense of \$9.0 million.
 Our provision for income taxes is primarily comprised of increases in our foreign and domestic valuation allowances relating to foreign tax loss carryforwards, other foreign deferred tax assets and U.S. foreign tax credits not considered more likely than not realizable in the future.
 The tax provision recorded for the valuation allowance increases was reduced by an income tax benefit recorded for the loss from our U.S. operations.
-As of June 30, 2010, we no longer consider our portion of the earnings of Wynn Macau, Limited to be permanently reinvested.
-No additional U.S. tax provision has been made with respect to this amount as we anticipate that U.S. foreign tax credits should be sufficient to reduce any U.S. tax provision relating to such repatriation.
-Prior to this change, our foreign earnings attributable to periods after September 2009 were considered permanently reinvested abroad.
-During the three months ended June 30, 2010, the Company recognized income tax benefits related to excess tax deductions associated with stock compensation costs of \$1.6 million.
+During the three months ended September 30, 2010, we recognized income tax benefits related to excess tax deductions associated with stock compensation costs of \$3.6 million.

-Effective September 6, 2006, Wynn Macau, S.A. received a 5-year exemption from Macau's 12% Complementary Tax on casino gaming profits.
-Accordingly, we were exempted from the payment of approximately \$14.8 million in such taxes for the three months ended June 30, 2010.
+Effective September 6, 2006, Wynn Resorts (Macau) S.A. received a 5-year exemption from Macau's 12% Complementary Tax on casino gaming profits.
+Accordingly, we were exempted from the payment of approximately \$13.2 million in such taxes for the three months ended September 30, 2010.
 Our non-gaming profits remain subject to the Macau Complementary Tax and casino winnings remain subject to the Macau Special Gaming tax and other levies at a rate totaling 39% in accordance with its concession agreement.
+On October 21, 2010, Wynn Resorts (Macau) S.A. applied for an additional 5-year exemption from Macau's 12% Complementary Tax on casino gaming profits.
+Since additional 5-year exemptions have been given to other Macau gaming concession holders, Wynn Resorts (Macau) S.A. anticipates that this additional 5-year exemption will be approved.